jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 This project covers ODM version 1.3.2 only.
 Other version of ODM-xml files are not expected to work.
 ODM version 1.0.0 and ODM version 1.1.0 files have been tested, and they don't work.

 # Getting Started <a name="Getting_Started"/>
-Try a [live version](http://try2.info/odm2crf/odm2crf.html) to test.
+Try a [live version](http://try2.info/odm2crf/odm2crf.html) to test your own ODM file.

-Download the XSL file from the [/xsl_files](/xsl_files) folder and place it at the location where it is needed.
+Download the XSL file from the [xsl_files](/xsl_files) folder and place it at the location where it is needed.

 ## Installation <a name="Installation"/>
 The XSL Style Sheet can work by itself together with any XSLT processor to render the CRF from an ODM-XML file.
 However, the HTML file requires that the components